 At 14, Jessica had a spinal fusion done with a Harrington rod, in Puerto Rico.
 She had always had difficulties standing straight, but she had noticed this was getting worse in recent years.
 She also had increasing back pain which even awoke her at night.
 She continued to manage to stay very active, but was concerned about increasing pain.
-When her spinal deformity surgeon first met Jessica, she was impressed by how much she leaned forward, as well as how well she managed to compensate over the years.
+When her spine surgeon first met Jessica, she was impressed by how much she leaned forward, as well as how well she managed to compensate over the years.
 She was young, healthy, and she worked hard to stay active.

 After carefully considering all of her options, Jessica opted for revision surgery.
 Because she had been fused down to L5, it was necessary to perform anterior osteotomies and fusion, followed two days later by a posterior fusion with osteotomies and instrumentation to include her prior fusion.